SanchoBlaze/blazeislebot/README.md

 # Blaze Isle Bot

-A feature-rich Node.js Discord bot for the Blaze Isle community, built with discord.js v14.
+A feature-rich Discord bot with modular architecture, economy system, loyalty tracking, Twitch integration, and more.

 ## Features
 - **Modal-based configuration system** with intelligent validation